 What is the relationship between mortgage rates and the stress test?

-The qualifying rate you’ll be stress tested against is the higher of 5.25% or your contracted mortgage rate plus 2%.
+As mentioned above, the qualifying rate you’ll be stress tested against is the higher of 5.25% or your contracted mortgage rate plus 2%.
 Until recently, discounted mortgage rates were low enough that almost everyone was stress tested using a qualifying rate of 5.25%, but thanks to a sharp rise in mortgage rates more Canadians are being subjected to an even tougher stress test.
-If you were to get a 5-year fixed mortgage with today’s best rate of 3.59%, your lender would calculate your debt service ratios using a qualifying rate of 5.59%.

 What do higher mortgage rates mean for your ability to afford a mortgage?